shizenglin/Counting-with-Focus-for-Free/README.md

 Bsed on equation(4) and (5), we use M=8 density levels for ShanghaiTech Part_A and UCF-QNRF, and 4 for the other datasets.

 <h2> Training </h2>
-     1. Prepare your data according to data preprocessing step.
+     1. Prepare your data following the step of ¨data preprocessing¨.
 <br> 2.
 Set the experiment settings in ¨code/tr_param.ini¨ in which phase = train, and set other parameters accordingly (refer to our paper).
 <br> 3.
 Run ¨python code/main.py¨

 <h2> Testing </h2>
-     1. Prepare your data according to data preprocessing step.
+     1. Prepare your data following the step of ¨data preprocessing¨.
 <br> 2.
 Set the experiment settings in ¨code/tr_param.ini¨ in which phase = test, and set other parameters accordingly (refer to our paper).
 <br> 3.
 Run ¨python code/main.py¨

 <h2> Tips </h2>
      1. The dataload function in this code is a little bit slow, you can impove it by using Dataset API in TF.
 <br> 2.
-Please generate your groundtruth map following ¨Data preprocessing¨ step if you want to reproduce our reported numbers in Table 6.
+Please generate your groundtruth map following following the step of ¨data preprocessing¨ if you want to reproduce our reported numbers in Table 6.
 <br> 3.
 You may get different results for each running because some random functions are used even with the same random seeds.
 <br> 4.
 Please report your questions in Issues, we can deal with them together.